PM Commentary by Stacy Goff, ProjectExperts CEO.

 - Since then, the word competence or competency has appeared on an increasing basis in exam specifications, articles about certification, and on the website.

-- PMI was, for a time, involved with the GAPPS initiative, Global Alliance for Project Performance Standards.
+- PMI was, for a time, involved with the GAPPS initiative, Global Alliance for the Project Professions.

 - The 2nd Edition, Project Management Competency Development Framework, published in 2007, is a great reference for those with a project management certification who wish to improve their PM competence.
 It balances behavioral skills with technical areas of assessment.
 How do we know of this useful reference?
 We participated in the project to create it.